-AUTO ACCIDENT INJURIES/WHIPLASH TREATMENTSpring Creek Medical Center can help you recover from auto accident injuries in no time
+AUTO ACCIDENT INJURY/WHIPLASH TREATMENTSpring Creek Medical Center in Logan, UT can help you recover from auto accident injuries in no time

-While your accident pain may be consistent with the symptoms of whiplash, it is important that you are properly evaluated by a trained physician.
-Getting the right diagnosis of your condition is the most important step in your treatment regimen.
-Typically, we can make a specific diagnosis by means of a detailed examination and an digital X-ray, but in some cases, it may be necessary to perform a CT scan or an MRI.
+While your pain may be consistent with the symptoms of whiplash, it is important to be properly evaluated by a trained physician.
+Getting the right diagnosis is the most important step in your treatment.
+Typically, we can make a specific diagnosis after a detailed examination and a digital X-ray.
+However, in some cases, it may be necessary to perform a CT scan or an MRI.

-Studies show that it is critical to have a medical professional provide a thorough exam after any auto accident.
-Often injuries can go undiagnosed at the scene of an accident, and symptoms can remain unrecognized for days.
-Our physical medicine experts can ensure your injuries are identified and a proper treatment plan is prescribed before the symptoms become problematic and have long lasting effects.
+Injuries can often go undiagnosed after an accident and symptoms can remain unrecognized for days.
+Our physical medicine experts can ensure your injuries are identified and a proper treatment plan is prescribed before the symptoms become problematic or have long-lasting effects.

 Spring Creek Medical Center offers non-invasive evaluations to identify any hidden injuries a patient may have sustained after an auto accident.
 A timely diagnosis and patient-specific treatment greatly decreases the likelihood of chronic pain.